BUTCHER ANDREWS COMPLAINTS PROCEDURE

 1. We will acknowledge receipt of your complaint in writing within three days of receiving it.

-4. Within three days of the meeting, or any telephone conversation we have with you instead of a meeting, our complaints partner will write to you to confirm what took place and any solutions we have agreed with you.
+4. Within three days of the meeting, or any telephone conversation we have with you instead of a meeting, our complaints manager will write to you to confirm what took place and any solutions we have agreed with you.

 5. In any case he will send you a detailed written reply to your complaint, including his suggestions for resolving the matter, within 21 days of sending you the written acknowledgement of your complaint referred to in paragraph 1 above.

 6. At this stage, if you are still not satisfied, you should contact us again and we will arrange for another partner who is unconnected with the matter at the firm to review his decision.

 7. We will write to you within 14 days of receiving your request for a review, confirming our final position on your complaint and explaining our reasons.

 8. If you are still not satisfied, you can contact the Legal Ombudsman, PO Box 6806 Wolverhampton WV1 9WJ (or telephone number 0300 5550333 (calls are charged at local rate) or by email: [email protected] about your complaint.
 Any complaint to the Legal Ombudsman must usually be made within six months of the date of our final written response to your complaint.
 Note that the Legal Ombudsman service cannot be used by businesses or most other organisations unless they are below certain size limits.
 Further details are available from the Legal Ombudsman.
 The time limits for the Legal Ombudsman accepting a complaint are six years from the date of the act or omission; or three years from when you found out about the act or omission.
 However, the Legal Ombudsman will not accept complaints where the act or date of awareness were before 5 October 2010.